 An MRI is a type of scan that creates pictures using magnetism and radio waves.
-MRI scans produce pictures from angles all around the body and show up soft tissues very clearly.
+MRI scans produce pictures from angles all around the body and shows up soft tissues very clearly.

 MRI stands for magnetic resonance imaging.